-DAVID BARTLETT, Chairman.
+DAVID BARTLETT.
+Chairman.

 Mr. Appleton moved that the report of the Committee of the Whole be adopted and referred to the Committee on Revision.
+Which motion prevailed.

 Mr. Williams moved to adjourn until 2 o'clock p. m.
 August 3d.
 Mr. Bartlett of Griggs, moved to amend by striking out the time.